 - Heliopolis Company for Chemical Industries has produced 122mm and 130mm artillery projectiles, which contain 18 and 28 DPICM submunitions, respectively.
 Heliopolis-made cluster munitions were displayed by Egypt’s Ministry of Military Production for sale at the international arms fair IDEX in Abu Dhabi in February 2017.

-Evidence indicates that Egypt exported or otherwise transferred cluster munitions to Syria in the past, most likely before the current conflict.
+Evidence indicates that Egypt exported or otherwise transferred cluster munitions to Syria in the past, prior to 2013.
 Human Rights Watch (HRW) and others documented Syrian government use of 122mm cluster munition rockets bearing the markings of the SAKR Factory for Developed Industries.
-In September 2013, the state-owned company denied that it has provided SAKR rockets to the Syrian government.
+The state-owned company has denied providing SAKR rockets to the Syrian government.

 KMG-U dispensers of Soviet-origin are in service for Egypt’s aircraft according to Jane’s Information Group.

-In February 2018, Amnesty International condemned new use of cluster munitions in the Sinai by the Egyptian Air Force.
-Amnesty cited evidence from two videos posted by Egyptian military social media accounts, including released on 9 February that showed US-made CBU-87 Combined Effects Munitions, each containing 202 BLU-97 bomblets, being loaded on to Egyptian aircraft.
-A 20 February 2018 video posted on Twitter by the Egyptian Army’s official spokesperson shows a US made Mk-118 submunition used in Rockeye cluster bombs lying on the ground that Egyptian armed forces allege they found and destroyed in northern Sinai.
+There have been several allegations of new use of cluster munitions by Egyptian forces since the convention was adopted.
+In February 2018, Amnesty International condemned new use of cluster munitions in the Sinai by the Egyptian Air Force, citing evidence from two videos posted by Egyptian military social media accounts, including one that showed US-made CBU-87 Combined Effects Munitions, each containing 202 BLU-97 bomblets, being loaded on to Egyptian aircraft.
+A February 2018 video posted on Twitter by the Egyptian Army’s official spokesperson showed a US made Mk-118 submunition used in Rockeye cluster bombs that Egyptian armed forces allege was found and destroyed in northern Sinai.

-As of 1 July 2018, Egyptian officials have not responded to requests from The New York Times, the Cluster Munition Coalition,or its chair Human Rights Watch, Amnesty International, and others to confirm or deny that the country’s armed forces uses cluster munitions in northern Sinai.
+Egyptian officials have never responded to requests from The New York Times, the Cluster Munition Coalition (CMC),HRW, Amnesty International, and others to confirm or deny that the country’s armed forces use of cluster munitions in northern Sinai.

 Alleged use outside of Egypt